CivityNL/civity-docs-edit/Dataplatform/dataplatform_DATASETS_AddingDatasets.md

 Adding a dataset represents the first step in adding a new data entry.
 The second step is [adding a datasource](datasets_AddingDatasources)

 ## Title
 > The title you choose will be rendered as part of the dataset’s URL.
 The URL is generated in the following template: [https://www.dataplatform.nl/data/YOUR_TITLE](#blank).
-When the title is generated into a URL, capital letters will be converted to small letters and spaces will be replaced by hypens ( - ).
+When the title is generated into a URL, capital letters will be converted to small letters and spaces will be replaced by hyphens ( - ).

 A title is a unique identifier – it must be short and specific.
-For example, “Sporting Events 2016 Utrecht” is much more specific than “Sporting Events.”
+For example, “**Sport Events 2016 Utrecht**” is much more specific than “**Sporting Events**.”
 For best results, specify the location of the dataset inside the title, as this will allow users to better find your dataset on <a href="https://www.dataplatform.nl" target="_blank" rel="noreferrer noopener">Dataplatform</a>.

 A good naming guideline to follow when creating a title:
 ```sh